Shravankumarkarnati/sql/project_final.md

 #### NoSQL

-Data is produced and prepared more quickly now than any other time before.
+Data is produced and prepared more rapidly now than any other time before.
 Lately as more than 2.5 trillion of Data is created consistently.
 Data will keep on expanding in volumes later at an outstanding level.
+The SQL scalability issue was perceived by organizations with tremendous, developing information and foundation needs, for example, Google, Amazon, and Facebook.
 This developing interest brought about various NoSQL Database Management Systems (DBMS’s), with an emphasis on execution, depend-ability, and consistency.
-Various existing ordering structures were reused and refined to upgrade search and read execution.

-The SQL scalability issue was perceived by organizations with tremendous, developing information and foundation needs, for example, Google, Amazon, and Facebook.
-They concocted their own answers for the issue – advancements like Big Data, DynamoDB, and Cassandra.
+Various existing ordering structures were reused and refined to upgrade search and read execution [27].They concocted their own answers for the issue – advancements like Big Data, DynamoDB, and Cassandra.

 NoSQL stands for “Not only SQL”.
 The data in the NoSQL is not stored as tables that is in Relational Databases.
 NoSQL has a SQL like syntax.
 NoSQL Databases offers straight forward plan, better control on accessing data by sup-porting horizontal scaling for many machines.

-Sometimes, database structure of NoSQL is flexible than Relational Database models.
+Database structures of NoSQL is flexible than Relational Database models.
 The utilization of NoSQL databases is expanded essentially because of its use which incorporates factors like low-level query language, high normalized interfaces and less ventures when contrasted with relational databases, it additionally offers consistency regarding speed, segment resistance and accessibility.

 Advantages of working with NoSQL databases are Scalability and Availability.